🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 The History of Attribution in Marketing

-• Speed: Results were only available weeks after the campaign.
+• Speed: Results were only available weeks after campaigns ended.
 Ideally, marketers need insights during a campaign so that they can make adjustments in real-time.

-• Spending: It was difficult to measure brand impact and requirements, which led to overspending.
+• Spending: It was difficult to measure brand impact and requirements, leading to overspending.

 • Optimization: MMMs measure at an overall aggregate level, bucketing impressions into large groups, which do not allow marketers to optimize the message and targeting before making recommendations.